Protecting Our Heritage

 In assessing development applications affecting heritage items, Council also has regard to the provisions of the The Hills Development Control Plan 2012 - Part C Section 4 - Heritage and principles of the ICOMOS Burra Charter.

-The NSW Heritage Office is largely responsible for protecting heritage that is considered to be of State significance.
-There are 10 items in the Shire that are listed on the State Heritage Register under the Heritage Act, 1977.
+Heritage NSW is largely responsible for protecting heritage that is considered to be of State significance.
+There are several items in the Shire that are listed on the State Heritage Register under the Heritage Act, 1977.
 This generally means that the approval of the NSW Heritage Council is also required when works to these items are proposed.

 Fact Sheet - Researching Your Homes Heritage(PDF, 2MB)

-Fact Sheet - What Does Heritage Listing Mean(PDF, 993KB)
+Fact Sheet - What Does Heritage Listing Mean(PDF, 2MB)